Thomas Birch Freeman: Historical context

-This mission school led to the mushrooming of Bible study groups or informal Bible bands, devoted to reading and studying the Scriptures in 1831/32 when there were no European missionary or castle chaplain.
+This mission school led to the mushrooming of Bible study groups or informal Bible bands, devoted to reading and studying the Scriptures in 1831/32, when there were no European missionary or castle chaplain.
 The groups kept formal records of their prayer meetings.
-Earlier in 1834, an attendee of one of these groups, William de Graft requested for copies of the Holy Book through Captain Potter, the captain of a merchant sailing vessel named “Congo” and a congregant of the Bristol Wesleyan Methodist Church. de Graft had attended the Cape Coast Castle School and worked as a trader at Dixcove.
-He had earlier fallen out with the colonial Governor over theological differences and eventually persecuted, jailed and deported from Cape Coast to Dixcove while other native Christians were threatened with a fine.
-A request for missionaries was made by one John Aggrey, a Fante royal who was initially publicly flogged, denied the Cape Coast paramount chieftaincy due to his Christian faith.
+In 1834, an attendee of one of these groups, William de Graft, requested for copies of the Holy Book through Captain Potter, the captain of a merchant sailing vessel named Congo and a congregant of the Bristol Wesleyan Methodist Church.
+De Graft had attended the Cape Coast Castle School and worked as a trader at Dixcove.
+He had earlier fallen out with the colonial Governor over theological differences and was eventually prosecuted, jailed and deported from Cape Coast to Dixcove, while other native Christians were threatened with a fine.

+A request for missionaries was made by one John Aggrey, a Fante royal, who was initially publicly flogged and denied the Cape Coast paramount chieftaincy due to his Christian faith.
 By 1864, he was the reigning sovereign of Cape Coast, devoted to the improving the spiritual welfare and educational needs of his people.
 Through Potter's ingenuity, the Wesleyan mission society sent not only Bibles but a Methodist missionary, Joseph Rhodes Dunwell of Yorkshire.
-Dunwell arrived on 4 January 1835 and immediately started his public ministry at Cape Coast and organised weekly meetings with local Christians.
+Dunwell arrived on 4 January 1835 and immediately started his public ministry at Cape Coast, organising weekly meetings with local Christians.
 Dunwell died after six months on the Gold Coast, on 24 June 1835, from tropical fever.
 By 1844, 15 missionaries had died on the coast.
-Within the first eight years of Methodist mission in Ghana, out of a total of 21 missionaries sent to the Gold Coast, 11 including all five of Dunwell's successors, died.
-These successors include George O. Wrigley of Lancashire and his wife, Harriet, who both sailed on 12 August 1836 and arrived on 15 September 1836, 15 months after the death of Dunwell.
-He was assisted by Peter Harrod, who came to the Gold Coast with his wife on 15 January 1837.
-Peter Harrop of Derbyshire died on 11 February 1837, three days after his wife had died and three weeks after their arrival.
+Within the first eight years of Methodist mission in Ghana, out of a total of 21 missionaries sent to the Gold Coast, 11 died, including all five of Dunwell's successors.
+Among these were George O. Wrigley of Lancashire and his wife, Harriet, who both sailed on 12 August 1836 and arrived on 15 September 1836, 15 months after the death of Dunwell.
+He was assisted by Peter Harrop of Derbyshire, who came to the Gold Coast with his wife on 15 January 1837; Harrop died on 11 February 1837, three days after his wife had died and three weeks after their arrival.
 Harriet Wrigley died on the same day as Mrs. Harrop.
 Nine months later, George Wrigley succumbed to a tropical ailment at Cape Coast on 16 November 1837.
 It is noteworthy that after only eight months in Cape Coast, Wrigley read the Ten Commandments in Fante on Sunday, 28 May 1837, preached in Fante three months later, on 20 August, and on 3 September 1837, he performed baptism using liturgy spoken in the Fante language.
 All five missionaries were buried in graves below the pulpit of the first Methodist chapel at Cape Coast.
 In Accra, the Wesleyan mission founded a theological institute in 1842 to train teachers-catechists.
 This institution was originally put into the care of the missionary couple, the Rev. and Mrs. Shipman.
 However, after the death of the school's first principal, the Rev. Samuel Shipman, the project was abandoned.